-1. Development Officer
+1) Development Officer

-- 1.1 The Administrator of the RM of Montrose shall be the Development Officer responsible for the administration of this Bylaw. - 1.2 The Development Officer shall be responsible for receiving all applications for development.
-The Development Officer shall make the decision on permitted use development permit applications based on the provisions of this Zoning Bylaw.
-All decisions for discretionary use development permit applications shall be made by Council and issued by the Development Officer. - 1.3 The Development Officer shall refer subdivision proposals, Zoning Bylaw amendments, Official Community Plan amendments and Servicing Agreements to Council for decision. - 1.4 The Development Officer may refer any planning inquiries, questions or permitted use applications for the purpose of clarification to Council for comment.
+- A) The Administrator of the RM of Montrose shall be the Development Officer responsible for the administration of this Bylaw. - B) The Development Officer shall be responsible for receiving all applications for development. - C) The Development Officer shall make the decision on permitted use development permit applications based on the provisions of this Zoning Bylaw.
+All decisions for discretionary use development permit applications shall be made by Council and issued by the Development Officer. - D) The Development Officer shall refer subdivision proposals, Zoning Bylaw amendments, Official Community Plan amendments, Servicing Agreements and Zoning Agreements to Council for decision. - E) The Development Officer may refer any planning inquiries, questions or permitted use applications for the purpose of clarification to Council for comment or decision.

-2. Development Permits
+2) Development Permits

-- 21 Every development within the municipality shall obtain a development permit before work commences, except as exempted as per the regulations in Part 2, Section 4 of this Zoning Bylaw - 2.2 Unless otherwise requested by Council or Administration, each application for development shall require: - a) The names, addresses and contact information for the applicant and landowners: - b) A current copy of the Certificate of Title to verify ownership and legal description of the property; - c) A non-refundable application fee to cover administrative processing costs; - d) A description of the proposed development, including future use; - e) A statement of the estimated commencement and completion dates; - f) A site plan for the land to be developed which may include the following: - I. North arrow, scale, and date of drawing;

-- II.
-Identification of all abutting roads and existing and/or proposed access to the development; - III.
-Identification of all rights-of-way and easements within and abutting the subject property; - IV.
-Method and location of sewage disposal facilities and water systems; - V. Identification of all drainage courses and/or the proposed drainage plan; - VI.
-The location of any proposed development on the site; - VII.
-Location and dimensions of existing and/or proposed buildings including front, rear and side yard setbacks; - VIII.
-Existing and proposed services; - IX.
-Proposed off-street parking and loading facilities, showing the location and of all aisles and stalls, the dimensions of all aisles, the number of stalls, typical stall dimensions and the location of any lighting standards and curbing; - X. Landscape plan; - XI.
-Location and access to garbage pick-up; - XII.
-Sign location and details; - XIII.
-The design and location of sidewalks, patios, playgrounds, and other similar features; - XIV.
-For mobile home parks and campgrounds the applicant shall provide a plan of the site, identifying all buildings and uses of lands (proposed and existing); - XV.
-Information regarding the rearrangement of sites including the moving of buildings filling or clearing of land or change in building use shall require development permit approval; - XVI.
-Information regarding proposed intensive livestock operations: - (a) distance to nearest land uses and developments - (b) adequate water supply - (c) manure management methods - (d) odour management and control measures - (e) location of lands used for manure storage and spreading - 2.3 The Development Officer, upon receipt of the development permit application, shall determine if the application is complete and whether the use is permitted or discretionary.
+- A) Every development within the municipality shall obtain a development permit before work commences, except as exempted as per the regulations in Part 2, Section 12 of this Zoning Bylaw. - B) As requested and specified by Council or Administration, each application for development shall require some or all of the following information: - a) The names, addresses and contact information for the applicant and landowners; - b) A current copy of the Certificate of Title to verify ownership and legal description of the property; - c) A non-refundable application fee to cover administrative processing costs; - d) A description of the proposed development, including future use; - e) A copy of the prospective private development agreement, if any; - f) A statement of the estimated commencement and completion dates; - g) A site plan for the land to be developed which may include the following: North arrow, scale, and date of drawing; - h) Identification of all abutting roads and existing and/or proposed access to the development; - i) Identification of all rights-of-way and easements within and abutting the subject property; - j) Method and location of sewage disposal facilities and water systems; - k) Identification of all drainage courses and/or the proposed drainage plan; - I) The location of any proposed development on the site; - m) Location and dimensions of existing and/or proposed buildings including front, rear and side yard setbacks; - n) Existing and proposed services; - o) Where appropriate, proposed off-street parking and loading facilities, showing the location and of all aisles and stalls, the dimensions of all aisles, the number of stalls, typical stall dimensions and the location of any lighting standards and curbing; - p) Landscape plan; - q) Location and access to garbage pick-up; - r) Sign location and details; - s) Where appropriate, the design and location of sidewalks, patios, playgrounds, and other similar features; - t) For mobile home parks and campgrounds the applicant shall provide a plan of the site, identifying all buildings and uses of lands (proposed and existing); - Information regarding the rearrangement of sites including the moving of buildings filling or clearing of land or change in building use shall require development permit approval; - v) Information regarding proposed intensive livestock operations: - w) distance to nearest other land uses and developments; - x) adequate water supply; - y) manure management methods; - z) odour management and control measures;

+aa)location of lands used for manure storage and spreading; and

+- bb) Additional information as requested by Council or Administration. - C) The Development Officer, upon receipt of the development permit application, shall determine if the application is complete and whether the use is permitted or discretionary.